ghudgens/omnibus-puppet/README.md

 ### Notes

-Currently only built for Debian.
+Currently only supports Debian.
 Ubuntu, CentOS, SLES, Windows, and MacOS will be worked in later.
+Currently only Puppet 3.5.1 is tested.